-From the architect.
+Text description provided by the architects.
 Italian practice studiometrico shared with us how they converted an old cinema in Milan, into the new Bastard flagship store, which also includes a suspended bowl and offices for Comvert.

 Skateboarders dreamed place to work.